-TIP Number Project Description

-EB-5732 Sidewalk on both sides of Bruton Smith Blvd and Concord Mills Blvd including a portion of Weddington Road

-EB-5902 Downtown pedestrian signal upgrades

-EB-5903 Sidewalk on Union Street

-EB-5619 Greenway near Catawba College
+TIP Number Project Description EB-5732 Sidewalk on both sides of Bruton Smith Blvd and Concord Mills Blvd including a portion of Weddington Road EB-5902 Concord Downtown pedestrian signal upgrades EB-5903 Sidewalk on Union Street EB-5619 Greenway near Catawba College EB-5861 Greenway along US 29 to the Yadkin River EB-5844 Sidewalk along Little Texas Road EB-5821 Sidewalk along North Main Street in Kannapolis ranking bicycle and pedestrian projects in 2004.

-EB-5813 Greenway known as the Landis Spur

-EB-5861 Greenway along US 29 to the Yadkin River

-EB-5844 Sidewalk along Little Texas Road

-EB-5821 Sidewalk along North Main Street in Kannapolis

-The CR MPO developed and adopted criteria for ranking bicycle and pedestrian projects in 2004.
 This criteria is based on 8 measures that range from percent of right-of-way owned to amount of project design complete.
 Each of the 8 measures was given a point total based on level of importance and relative rank.
 Points could range from 1 to 25 depending on the scored measure.
 The purpose of this criteria and point totals was to highlight the projects that were most feasible and generated the most utility within the community.